profreagan/quickdbtdemo/siggard_core#5instructions.md

 - Save the file and build the model.
 Go to Snowflake to see the newly created table!

 #### dim product ####
-- Create a new file inside of the oliver directory called `dim_product.sql`
+- Create a new file inside of the oliver directory called `oliver_dim_product.sql`
 - Populate the code that we will use in this file below: